- Construction Engineering

 - a cumulative grade point average of at least 3.0

-Ph.D. students take 9-12 units per semester, completing the required courses in 3-4 semesters.
+Ph.D. students typically enroll in 6-8 units per semester, completing the required courses in 3-4 semesters.

 The Ph.D. program has three milestones:

 - Ph.D.
-Screening Examination: a written examination which should be taken by the 3rd semester.
+Screening Examination: a written & oral examination which should be taken by the 3rd semester.

 - Qualifying Examination: taken once the student has selected a dissertation topic and has done preliminary research resulting in a Dissertation Proposal.
 This is an oral exam based on the proposed Dissertation Proposal and course work, to be taken by the end of the 5th semester in the Ph.D. program.